Fematrol Side Effects

 Generic Name: bisacodyl

-Note: This page contains information about the side effects of bisacodyl.
-Some of the dosage forms included on this document may not apply to the brand name Fematrol.
+Note: This document contains side effect information about bisacodyl.
+Some of the dosage forms listed on this page may not apply to the brand name Fematrol.

 For the Consumer